 Application of Light Alloys

 Other metals, such as steel and titanium, are sometimes used to build aircraft.
 Steel is heavy though, so not too much is used.
 Titanium is almost as strong as steel, has a medium weight, is heat resistant, and is corrosion resistant.
 For example, the Lockheed SR-71 Blackbird, the world’s fastest jet-propelled aircraft, is made of titanium.
-In some cases, these light alloys may be replaced by composite materials especially those made from glass fibers, carbon fibers, and Kevlar These composite materials are strong, but can weigh half as much as aluminium.
+In some cases, these light alloys may be replaced by composite materials especially those made from glass fibers, carbon fibers, and Kevlar.
+These composite materials are strong but can weigh half as much as aluminium.
 These lightweight, customizable materials are becoming more popular.
 More than half of the materials used to make the Boeing 787 Dreamliner are composites.

-Metal-based light alloys may be also used for parts that operate at high speeds and thus must be light weight to minimize inertial forces.
+Metal-based light alloys may also be used for parts that operate at high speeds and thus must be lightweight to minimize inertial forces.
 Other commercial applications include hand-held tools, laptops, luggage, and ladders, automobiles (e.g., steering wheels and columns, seat frames, transmission cases).

 Types of Light Alloys

 As was written, magnesium, aluminium, and titanium are light metals of significant commercial importance.
 These three metals and their alloys comprise the bulk of the high strength-to-weight ratio metallic materials used in industrial systems.
 Aluminium is the most versatile of these materials, titanium is the most corrosion resistant with very high strength, and magnesium has the lowest density.
 In addition to these metals, beryllium is a high-strength, lightweight metal with a very high elastic modulus (303 GPa) that is increasingly used as a structural material in aerospace vehicles.
 The elastic modulus of beryllium is nearly three times that of titanium.